 Guillermo Ortega Tanus (Dance Artist-Lighting Designer-Educator). is a mexican artist who lives and works in Philadelphia, PA, United States.
-He is currently in Budapest as part of a BiLateral Budapest/Philly, a three week dance artist residency exchange in Budapest curated by Philadelphia Dance Projects and Workshop Foundation.
+Currently he teaches at Rowan University, Temple University, and Georgian Court University.

 Together with Eun Jung Choi he co-directs Da·Da·Dance Project (US-Mexico), a duet repertory company that has been presented at International venues and Festivals in Korea, Unites States, and Mexico.
 With Da·Da·Dance Project Guillermo has perform the choreographic work of Melanie Stewart, Elise Knudson, Helena Franzén, Luke Gutgsell, Gerald Casel, Eun Jung Choi and himself since 2008.
 The company most current project in the works is a piece named “The Strangest Thing” by mexican dancer-choreographer Erick Montes who has danced for choreographer Bill T. Jones/Arnie Zane Dance Company over ten years.